replit/replit_rtld_loader/README.md

 to observe a process' library loading activity to learn which Nix channel the binary was built from (if any), and then resolves dynamic libraries loading requests for the process from a list of known Nix packages from the matching Nix channel to make sure they are compatible.
-It is a better alternative than the LD_LIBRARY_PATH variable because rather than overriding the default behavior of the system loader, it acts as a fallback.
+It is a better alternative than using `LD_LIBRARY_PATH` because:

+1. rather than overriding the default behavior of the system loader, it acts as a fallback
+2. it is aware of how Nix-built binaries work

 See [LD_AUDIT-based Shared Library Loader Experiments](https://docs.google.com/document/d/1llRzZdBZIKDFk5n5NQromYMCeDaYUCB9pVLy2vahTH4)
 for more background.